openmobilityfoundation/mobility-data-specification/README.md

 An open source approach to data specifications benefits cities and companies by creating a space for collaborative development, reducing costs, and nurturing a healthy, competitive ecosystem for mobility services and software tools.
 The open model promotes a competitive ecosystem for software tools built by dozens of software companies providing their servives to cities, agencies, and providers.

 See our webpage about the [benefits of an open approach](https://www.openmobilityfoundation.org/why-open-behind-omfs-unique-open-source-model/) and our [list of third party software companies](#LINK-TBD).

+Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you are using MDS in your company so we can add you to the list.

 [Top][toc]